Food and garden waste (green waste)

 Order a green waste bin

-- Green bins are available in 2 sizes, the standard 240-litre and a new smaller 120-litre size.
+- Green bins are available in 2 sizes, the standard 240-litre (same size as your yellow lidded recycling bin) and a smaller 120-litre size.

-- If you are a ratepayer submit the online service request form below to order a green waste bin.
+- If you are a ratepayer, submit the online service request form below to order a green waste bin.
+If you rent, please contact your landlord or property manager to request this service.

 Visit Order a bin to view fees and place your order.